thomaspernet/DataAnalysisPy/README.md

-and the summary statistics display the different metrics at the new level a disaggregation
+and the summary statistics displays the different metrics at the new level a disaggregation